Mobileye Autonomous Vehicles Reach the Streets of Miami and Stuttgart

 The multi-stop drive also simulated how our robotaxis are designed to operate in the real world.
 Commercial operations are slated to commence in both Germany and Israel later this year, picking up and dropping off passengers as they make their way across town.

-Read more in the Intel Newsroom, and watch the full, unedited 40-minute video below to see how our robotaxi is driving us that much closer to our goal of delivering self-driving mobility everywhere, in every way, for everyone.
+Read the news release and watch the full, unedited 40-minute video below to see how our robotaxi is driving us that much closer to our goal of delivering self-driving mobility everywhere, in every way, for everyone.